The Rise of Christianity

 Political and theological liberals are convinced human perfection and utopian society are achievable because of the demonic lie that man is inherently good.

-One of my favorite sci-fi franchises, Star Trek, embodies this concept perfectly with the fantasy we will eventually “outgrow” our social, economic, and political problems through education, science/technology, social engineering, and human effort.
+One of my favorite sci-fi franchises, Star Trek, embodies this concept perfectly.
+It posits the fantasy we will eventually “outgrow” our social, economic, and political problems through education, science/technology, social engineering, and human effort.
 There will be no more wars, poverty, class distinctions, crime, racism, illiteracy, or illness, all due to human effort, human achievement, and out of the inherent goodness of human hearts.
 Ironically, the conflicts in each episode, all required for interesting storytelling, portray the very human traits which doom any attempts at a United Federation of Planets to utter failure.
-We only have to examine today’s United Nations (the institution upon which the Federation is conceptually based), one of the most corrupt and ineffective organizations on this planet, to see this in action.
+We only have to examine today’s United Nations (the institution upon which the Federation is conceptually based), one of the most corrupt and ineffective organizations on this planet, to see this reality in action.

 Unfortunately, those who refuse to learn from history are doomed to repeat it.
 History — and the Bible — clearly demonstrate we as a species are too inherently selfish, too self-destructive to pull that off.
 Even our most altruistic motives and intentions are corrupted by our inescapable-apart-from-the-New-Birth utter selfishness.
 The Law of Unintended Consequences and Murphy’s Law reign supreme over our natural lives and for every “fix” we come up with, something worse in quality and quantity eventually takes its place.
 Every attempt at a utopian society throughout history has failed miserably for these very reasons.